rackerlabs/technical-blog/_posts/2019-11-07-how-can-your-organization-use-salesforce-to-its-full-capacity.md

 - **Provide ample training.** Successful adoption comes when users are well-equipped to use the software.
 Provide adequate training and set expectations from the start.
 Utilize refresher courses as needed to ensure your employees have the necessary support in learning to master the technology.

 - **Clean and categorize data.** One of the motivations for implementing a customer success platform is to have accurate data available in real time.
-It is important to regularly monitor the quality of data in Salesforce&mdash;otherwise, it becomes a chore for your team to sift through disorganized and inaccurate data in order to leverage the information they need.
-As a result, they are more likely to not seek the data at all.
+It is important to monitor the quality of data in Salesforce regularly&mdash;otherwise, it becomes a chore for your team to sift through disorganized and inaccurate data to leverage the information they need.
+As a result, they are more likely not to seek the data at all.

 - **Create an engaging rewards system.** Along with monitoring for any issues, take time to recognize when team members go the extra mile to adopt features of the new platform.
 Use positive motivation to align all team members.

 When you set appropriate benchmarks, monitor signs of both struggle and success, and integrate best practices for user adoption, you can get your teams using Salesforce to its full capacity.
-You will then be set to reap the rewards of using this powerful solution to manage your data and strengthen your customer relationships.
+You are then set to reap the rewards of using this powerful solution to manage your data and strengthen your customer relationships.

 ### Optimize your environment with expert administration, management, and configuration